Basic Workforce Data

 Respect for Human Rights

 Among its provisions, the UACJ Group’s Code of Conduct calls for respect for human rights, prohibition of harassment, prohibition of the use of child labor and forced labor, and respect for basic labor rights.
 Understanding of the importance of respecting human rights is emphasized in job-level education, intra-departmental education focusing on the Code of Conduct, and in other settings, as well.

 The UACJ Group believes that its competitiveness relies on having diverse human resources.
-One of the major policies under the human resource development section of the Mid-term Management Plan is to “Practice diversity (respect and utilize individual diversity).”
+One of the major policies under the human resource development section of the Mid-term Management Plan is to “Promote diversity (by employing more older individuals, women, and immigrants).”
 We, therefore, are committed to building and maintaining a system that enables the continuous nurturing of human resources.

 Diversity in Employment